BE PREPARED

 Entering the UK

 Most UK airports now have eGates at immigration control.
-These can be used by citizens of the EEA, Switzerland, Australia, Canada, Japan, New Zealand, Singapore, South Korea and the US.
+These can be used by citizens of the EEA, Switzerland, Australia, Canada, Japan, New Zealand, Singapore, South Korea and the US, if your passport has a ‘chip’.
 You will be directed to the correct queue when you arrive at the airport/port.
+You should keep evidence of your arrival e.g. boarding pass/flight confirmation and be prepared to show it when you register onto your course so that we can record your arrival date.

-Nationalities not listed above must see an immigration officer on arrival.
-You may be asked to show evidence of your intention to study and the immigration officer may check that you speak English at the required level.
+Nationalities not listed above must see a Border Force Officer on arrival.
+You may be asked to show evidence of your intention to study and the officer may check that you speak English at the required level.

 Non-Visa nationals using the Visitor Route option